WHAT’S IN THIS REVIEW?

 “Hola VPN provides a free service to overcome censorship and a paid service for secure browsing.”

-In other words, the free version isn’t a true VPN service, in that it won’t mask your connection properly.
-However, it easily unblocks a range of geo-blocked services from Disney + to BBC iPlayer.
+In other words, the free version isn’t a true VPN service, in that it won’t mask your connection completely.
+However, it easily accesses a range of geo-blocked services, from Disney + to BBC iPlayer.
 This is a definite plus for streamers, gamers, and P2P users.

 They openly log user data with the free plan, and they sell the insights they collect for commercial use.
 If you don’t mind that, then the freemium version of HolaVPN might work for you.

 For users looking for a little more functionality (and privacy), we recommend checking out Hola VPN’s premium tier.

 While Hola VPN’s free plan is best for unblocking streaming sites, its premium plan includes the necessary elements most VPN users look for: a no-logs policy, advanced encryption, and security measures, along with multiple device connections.